Intergenerational Mobility Trends and the Changing Role of Female Labor: Explaining the Rise in Intergenerational Income Persistence

-In the previous section, we documented that the intergenerational income rank association has increased rapidly in Scandinavia, but that this phenomenon is found almost exclusively for parent-child pairs involving mothers or daughters.
-Evidence regarding the occupational composition of mothers and daughters suggests that this results from changes in the extent to which female incomes reflect their inherent earnings potential (``skills'').
-However, our analysis might also be influenced by changes in the extent to which skills are transmitted across generations and by changes in assortative mating among parents.\footnote{However, studying the case of Swedes born in 1945-1965, \cite{Holmlund2020} finds that the influence of changes in assortative mating on intergenerational income associations is small.
-While \citet{eika2019educational} demonstrate increasing educational assortative mating, mating patterns using income-based social class are stable over the same time period, suggesting changes in the composition of educational groups rather than changes in mating patterns \citep{bratsberg2018trends}.} In this section, we build a simple model of intergenerational income persistence and use the gender-specific variation in mobility trends --- along with correlations in parental earnings --- to quantify the importance of different potential channels through a -decomposition exercise.
+In the previous section, we documented that the intergenerational rank association has increased rapidly in Scandinavia for parent-child pairs involving mothers or daughters.
+A close-at-hand explanation for the downward trend in mobility is thus that rank correlations have increased because women's integration into the labor force means that income ranks have become more informative of underlying skills.
+However, and much more worrying, the same pattern of results could arise because of changes in the family influence (in particular, the influence of mothers) on individual income.\footnote{Changed assortative mating among parents is an additional hypothesis.
+However, studying the case of Swedes born in 1945-1965, \cite{Holmlund2020} finds that the influence of changes in assortative mating on intergenerational income associations is small.
+For Norway, \citet{eika2019educational} demonstrate increasing educational assortative mating, while mating patterns using income-based social class are stable over the same period, suggesting changes in the composition of educational groups rather than changes in mating patterns \citep{bratsberg2018trends}.}